Juventus defender Rugani first Serie A player to test positive for coronavirus

 FILE OF JUVENTUS DEFENDER DANIELE RUGANI SPEAKING AT PRESS CONFERENCE (MUTE) MADRID, SPAIN (SEPTEMBER 17, 2019) (REUTERS - ACCESS ALL) 2.

-FILE DANIELE RUGANI WALKING ON PITCH WITH THE REST OF THE JUVENTUS TEAM (2 SHOTS) TURIN, ITALY (MARCH 12, 2020) (REUTERS - ACCESS ALL) 3.
+FILE DANIELE RUGANI WALKING ON PITCH WITH THE REST OF THE JUVENTUS TEAM (2 SHOTS) TURIN, ITALY (MARCH 8, 2020) (REUTERS PICTURES - ACCESS ALL) 3.

+STILL PHOTO OF JUVENTUS AND INTER MILAN PLAYERS GREETING EACH OTHER BEFORE MATCH WITHOUT SHAKING HANDS 4.

 FILE OF JUVENTUS TEAM TRAINING (2 SHOTS) STORY: Juventus defender Daniele Rugani said he was fine on Thursday (March 12), shortly after his club said he had tested positive for coronavirus, the first player in Serie A to do so.